 - Prepare strong coffee (preferably brewed) without sugar and cool it to room temperature.

-> - Mix cool strong coffee and dark beer (stout) in 1:1 ratio.
+- Mix cool strong coffee and dark beer (stout) in a 1:1 ratio.

-> Homemade Coffee Beer
+Homemade Coffee Beer

 Not all of my buddies liked coffee beer, only a few of them highly appreciated its taste.
 Nevertheless, I think everyone should try it out.
 You can also modify the recipe by adding other ingredients like sugar or dairy cream.